 While the next story is about a family who adopted from the foster care system, it is a very good example of parents who did not have realistic expectations and ignored the counsel of multiple social workers and foster parents who warned them that it was not a good placement for their family.
 Casting Out Demons— a detailed account of the Justin Harris case in Arkansas.

 Unreasonable expectations can happen even when parents think they are prepared.
-Stacey of Is there any mommy out there? writes in her post about their disruption: We talked to our social worker.
+Stacey of Is there any mommy out there? writes in her post about their disruption (link no longer available): We talked to our social worker.
 We thought we understood the challenges and pitfalls.
 We heard words like reactive attachment disorder and post traumatic stress disorder and post-institutionalized behaviors and we thought, naively, optimistically, tragically, that we could handle it.
 The deep truth, though, is that, like birth defects, like miscarriage, like fatal accidents, we never considered that these lurking horrors would apply to us.

 There is a lot more to read out there on the topic, so here are a few more links: